Pricter/Aether/README.md

 A Simple kernel for my own learning purposes

 ## Run
-To build the kernel is very simple.
 To build the kernel use make in the kernel folder.<br>

 Using make in the project root folder will automatically also make a bootable iso.

+### Requirements
+The kernel requires:<br>
+- A C compiler [The kernel supports gcc and clang]
+- git
+- xorriso

+To run it:<br>
+- QEMU

 ```sh
 make -j${nproc}